philbgarner/retrolib/README.md

 <script src="./dist/retrolib.js"></script>
 ```

-And then draw an image to the current canvas by its Id in the manifest (see Initialization)
+And then draw text using the default font on the current canvas.

 ```
-drawImage(x, y, imageId, { x: 0, y: 0, w: 8, h: 8 }, options)
+retrolib.font.drawText(ctx, 0, 0, 'Text', '#f1f1f1ff')
 ```

 ## Initialization